 When it comes to staying at the top of your lifting game, a few factors matter as much as a high-quality recovery plan between training sessions.
 Some athletes prefer foam rolling, while others swear by low-intensity jogs on their “off” days.
 For others, it’s all about embracing the cold — specifically, cold water immersion (CWI).

-Ice baths, a more casual term for CWI, have risen in popularity in recent years.
+Ice baths (or cold plunges), a more casual term for CWI, have risen in popularity in recent years.
 Fitness guru Wim Hof — who climbed Mount Kilimanjaro in the wintertime in his underwear and is a staunch supporter of cold exposure — and celebrities such as Joe Rogan routinely riff on the benefits of sitting still in an ice water-filled tub.
 High-level strength and power athletes use ice baths to enhance recovery from high-intensity competitions and training sessions.
 Although the exact mechanisms are not fully understood, there are some conflicting findings that suggest CWI may or may not be an effective recovery alternative for weightlifters, powerlifters, and other athletes.

-Editor’s note: The content on BarBend is meant to be informative in nature, but it shouldn’t take the place of advice and/or supervision from a medical professional.
+Editor’s Note: The content on BarBend is meant to be informative in nature, but it shouldn’t take the place of advice and/or supervision from a medical professional.
 The opinions and articles on this site are not intended for use as diagnosis, prevention, and/or treatment of health problems.
 Speak with your physician if you have any concerns.

-Here are the cold-hard facts and findings on CWI, the potential benefits, and possible detrimental long-term effects on muscle recovery and adaptation as we currently know them.
+Here are the cold hard facts and findings on CWI, the potential benefits, and possible detrimental long-term effects on muscle recovery and adaptation as we currently know them.

-Benefits Of Ice Baths
+6 Benefits of Ice Baths

 - Decreased Muscle Soreness